Azure/acr/docs/preview/connected-registry/connected-registry-error-codes.md

 Restart the container engine in order for the configuration to take effect.

-#### Option 2: Place log limits only for the connected registry container only
+#### Option 2: Place log limits only for the connected registry container

 You can also update the log level of the connected registry container only.
 Add the following flags to your `docker run` command: